lixinW/ship-hats-docs/subscription.md

 <details>
  <summary><b> How do I cancel my subscription? </b></summary><br>

-Yes, Subscription Administrator can [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to cancel subscription with one month notice as per the service sheet.
+Subscription Administrator can [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to cancel subscription with one month notice as per the service sheet.
 </details>
 <br>